Nondeterministic Finite Transducers¶

 -

-Simlib::Util::BinaryRelation compute_relation(const Nft &aut, const ParameterMap ¶ms = {{"relation", "simulation"}, {"direction", "forward"}})¶
+Simlib::Util::BinaryRelation compute_relation(const Nft &aut, const ParameterMap ¶ms = {{"relation", "simulation"}, {"direction", "forward"}})

 -

-Nft product(const Nft &lhs, const Nft &rhs, const std::function<bool(State, State)> &&final_condition, std::unordered_map<std::pair<State, State>, State> *prod_map = nullptr, JumpMode jump_mode = JumpMode::RepeatSymbol, const State lhs_first_aux_state = Limits::max_state, const State rhs_first_aux_state = Limits::max_state)¶
+Nft product(const Nft &lhs, const Nft &rhs, const std::function<bool(State, State)> &&final_condition, std::unordered_map<std::pair<State, State>, State> *product_map = nullptr, JumpMode jump_mode = JumpMode::RepeatSymbol, State lhs_first_aux_state = Limits::max_state, State rhs_first_aux_state = Limits::max_state)

 Compute product of two NFTs, final condition is to be specified.